What are the best LGBT Netflix shows? The best gay Netflix shows? The best lesbian shows on Netflix? We are going to tell you all about it!

 The LGBT Netflix show Dear White People is based on the movie with the same name from 2014.
 The film’s queer Black writer and director, Justin Simien, also created this series!

 So it’s a story about diversity to start with.
-The queer characters aren’t your usual straight-forward (gay-forward in this case?) gays/lesbians – their sexual orientation doesn’t always define their characters, nor are the characters easily labeled.
+The queer characters aren’t your usual straight-forward (gay-forward in this case?) gays/lesbians – their orientation doesn’t always define their characters, nor are the characters easily labeled.

 This series tackles importance issues of Black queer culture, as well as relevant topics like #MeToo.
 The third season is definitely the queerest!